VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   replaying the events associated with the conference for which you wanted to check the current total number of bookings.

-## Comparing using an ORM and Event Sourcing
+## Comparing using an ORM layer and Event Sourcing

 ![Figure 1][fig1]

-**Using an ORM mapping layer**
+**Using an object-relational mapping layer**

 Figure 1 illustrates the first approach to storing the total number of reservations.
 The following list of steps corresponds to the numbers in the diagram:

-1. A command is issued, from the UI or from a saga, to reserve seats for two Attendees on a conference with an ID of 157.
+1. A process manager or a UI issues a command to reserve seats for two attendees on the conference with an ID of 157.
 The command is handled by the command handler for the **SeatsAvailability** aggregate type.
-2. If necessary, the ORM layer populates an aggregate instance with data.
-The ORM retrieves the data by issuing a query against the table (or tables) in the data store.
+2. If necessary, the object-relational mapping (ORM) layer populates an aggregate instance with data.
+The ORM layer retrieves the data by issuing a query against the table (or tables) in the data store.
 This includes the existing number of reservations for the conference.
 3. The command handler invokes the business method on the aggregate